apitoolkit/apitoolkit-phoenix/README.md

 ## Redacting Sensitive Data

 Some information is best kept private.
-Our phoenix client supports redaction right on your servers.
+Our Phoenix client supports redaction right on your servers.
 This means sensitive data like passwords or credit card numbers never leave your premises.
-To mark fields that should be redacted, Add them to the apitoolkit config struct.
+To mark fields that should be redacted, add them to the APIToolkit config map.
 Here’s how you do it:

 ```elixir
 defmodule HelloWeb.Router do